 Patricia has given numerous invited talks and keynotes at venues including Princeton University (2018 and 2019), The Hepworth Gallery (2018), and University of Amsterdam (2019), and has written invited contributions for major exhibitions including Fantastic Women (Schirn Kunsthalle/Louisiana Museum of Modern Art, 2020), The Last Dogaressa (Collezione Peggy Guggenheim, 2019), Lee Miller and Surrealism in Britain (The Hepworth, 2018), Birgit Jürgenssen (Kunsthalle Tübingen/GAMeC Museum, Bergamo/Louisiana Museum, Humlebaek, 2018), and The Feminist Avant-garde of the 1970s (Sammlung Verbund, Vienna, 2015 and 2020).

-Her other major publications include René Magritte: Beyond Painting (MUP: 2009), and the co-edited collections Wonderful Things – Surrealism and Egypt’(Dada/Surrealism, 20.1: 2013), European Nightmares: European Horror Cinema Since 1945 (Wallflower/Columbia University Press: 2012), Re/reading RE/Search (European Journal of American Culture, 30.2: 2011), Collective Inventions: Surrealism in Belgium (Leuven: 2007), and The Forgotten Surrealists: Belgian Surrealism Since 1924 (Image [&] Narrative 13: 2005).
+Patricia's other major publications include her monograph René Magritte: Beyond Painting (MUP: 2009); and the co-edited collections 'Wonderful Things' – Surrealism and Egypt (Dada/Surrealism, 20.1: 2013), European Nightmares: European Horror Cinema Since 1945 (Wallflower/Columbia University Press: 2012), Re/reading RE/Search (European Journal of American Culture, 30.2: 2011), Collective Inventions: Surrealism in Belgium (Leuven: 2007), and The Forgotten Surrealists: Belgian Surrealism Since 1924 (Image [&] Narrative 13: 2005).